rdf-elixir/rdf-ex/README.md

 - execute [SPARQL] queries against the in-memory data structures with the [SPARQL.ex] package or against any SPARQL endpoint with the [SPARQL.Client] package
 - RDF vocabularies as Elixir modules for safe, i.e. compile-time checked and concise usage of IRIs
 - most of the important XML schema datatypes for RDF literals
-- define custom datatypes for RDF literals, incl. as derivations of XSD datatypes via facets
+- support for custom datatypes for RDF literals, incl. as derivations of XSD datatypes via facets
 - sigils for the most common types of nodes, i.e. IRIs, literals, blank nodes and lists
 - a description DSL resembling Turtle in Elixir
 - implementations for the [N-Triples], [N-Quads] and [Turtle] serialization formats; [JSON-LD] and [RDF-XML] are available with the separate [JSON-LD.ex] and [RDF-XML.ex] packages
-- validate data against [ShEx] schemas via the [ShEx.ex] package
+- validation of RDF data against [ShEx] schemas with the [ShEx.ex] package
-- map the RDF data structures to Elixir structs and back with [Grax]
+- mapping of the RDF data structures to Elixir structs and back with [Grax]

 ## Contributing

-There's still much to do for a complete RDF ecosystem for Elixir, which means there are plenty of opportunities for you to contribute.
+There's still much to do for a complete RDF ecosystem for Elixir, which means there are plenty of opportunities to contribute.
 Here are some suggestions:

 - more serialization formats, like [RDFa], [N3], [CSVW], [HDT] etc.
 - more XSD datatypes
-- improving documentation
+- improving the documentation

 See [CONTRIBUTING](CONTRIBUTING.md) for details.

-## Consulting, Partnership and Sponsoring
+## Consulting

 If you need help with your Elixir and Linked Data projects, just contact <info@cokron.com> or visit <https://www.cokron.com/kontakt>.